FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 ## Finished!

 That concludes the example.

-Please note however that the registration of Data Products (notably, model 'inputs' and 'outputs') is currently a WIP, along with certain other planned features.
+Please note that certain features, notably the registration of Data Products (i.e. model 'inputs' and 'outputs') is currently still a work in progress.
 See the home page for more information.